Advertiser Disclosure

 Not checking bags is a great way to save time at the airport, as it allows you to head straight you security screening as soon as you arrive.

-For those that do plan to check bags, some airports offer a self-check kiosk that allows you simply drop your bag at the desk when you are done.
-However, airports that do not offer a self-check kiosk will require you to wait in line with all other passengers who are waiting to check their bags as well — and these lines can be quite lengthy depending on the number of agents on staff.
+Some airports offer a self-check kiosk that allows you simply drop your bag at the desk when you are done.
+Sirports that do not offer a self-check kiosk will require you to wait in line with all other passengers who are waiting to check their bags — and these lines can be quite lengthy, depending on the number of agents on staff.

 Hot Tip: Need to check baggage?
 Many airline co-branded cards offer a free checked bag as a benefit.
 Read our guide on whether or not you need to pay with your airline credit card to receive free checked bags and other perks.

-Those that have airline elite status or have a co-branded airline card that offers priority check-in can greatly speed up the time it will take to check their bag or check-in for their flight when they arrive at the airport.
-This is because those with elite status and/or priority check-in have a dedicated line that effectively allows you to move to the front of all others currently in line.
+Those with airline elite status or a co-branded airline card that offers priority check-in can greatly speed up the time it will take to check their bag or check in for their flight.
+This is because those with elite status or priority check-in have a dedicated line that effectively allows you to move to the front of the line.

-While the requirements for airline elite status can vary significantly by the airline, both American Airlines and United Airlines offer priority check-in as a benefit for those who hold the Citi®/AAdvantage® Executive World Elite Mastercard®, and the United Club℠ Infinite Card, respectively.
+While the requirements for airline elite status can vary significantly by the airline, both American Airlines and United Airlines offer priority check-in as a benefit for those who hold the Citi®/AAdvantage® Executive World Elite Mastercard® or United Club℠ Card, respectively.

 TSA PreCheck sign